IanTeddy/Story-maker-book/README.md

 ### 💻 Running the Project
-Visit website and have some fun! <>
+Visit the website and have some fun! <https://ianteddy.github.io/Story-maker-book/>

 ### 🎥 Video